HomeArchitectureWhat is the Future of Concrete in Architecture?

 Heydar Aliyev Centre / Zaha Hadid Architects.
 Image © Hélène Binet

 As well as embracing GFRC in the construction process, Zaha Hadid Architects has also exhibited a more novel approach to concrete, having unveiled a 3D-knitted shell at the Museo Universitario Arte Contemporaneo in Mexico City.
 Forming part of ZHA’s first exhibition in Latin America, KnitCandela “pays homage to the Spanish-Mexican architect and engineer Felix Candela” by reimagining his inventive concrete shell structures through an innovative KnitCrete formwork technology.
-With a knitting time of 36 hours, the cable-net and fabric formwork system allows for expressive, freeform concrete surfaces to be constructed without the need for molds.
-The knitted fabric for KnitCandela, developed at ETH Zurich, was transported from Mexico to Switzerland in two checked suitcases, totaling 350 kilometers of yarn weighing 25 kilograms.
+With a knitting time of 36 hours, the cable-net and fabric formwork system enables engineers to construct expressive, freeform concrete surfaces without molds.
+Researchers at ETH Zurich developed the knitted fabric for KnitCandela and transported it from Mexico to Switzerland in two checked suitcases, totaling 350 kilometers of yarn weighing 25 kilograms.
 The pavilion’s thin, double-curved concrete shells hence weigh only 5 tonnes in total, despite a surface area of 50 square meters.

 While playing a crucial role in the KnitCrete technology between ZHA’s exhibition, ETH Zurich has been at the forefront of a number of innovations concerning concrete.
 With the intention of maximizing available space and avoiding steep construction costs, researchers from ETH Zurich’s Department of Architecture have devised a concrete floor slab that with a thickness of a mere 2cm, remains load-bearing and simultaneously sustainable.
-As opposed to traditional concrete floors that are evidently flat, these slabs are designed to arch in order to support major loads, reminiscent of the vaulted ceilings found in Gothic cathedrals.
-Without the need for steel reinforcing and with less concrete, the production of CO2 is minimized and the resulting 2cm floors are 70% lighter than their typical concrete counterparts.
+Unlike traditional flat concrete floors, these slabs arch to support major loads, echoing the vaulted ceilings of Gothic cathedrals.
+They eliminate the need for steel reinforcement and use less concrete, reducing CO₂ production and making the 2cm floors 70% lighter than conventional alternatives.

 Gothic Construction Techniques Inspire ETH Zurich's Lightweight Concrete Floor Slabs .
 Image via Block Research Group